“PE is Powerful Education”

-A wide range of activities are delivered in school which aim to engage and inspire all children.
+A wide range of activities are delivered in school which aim to engage and INSPIRE all of our children.
 We are also committed to ensure that all children in KS2 receive at least 2 hours per week of high quality, well-planned Physical Education.

 Over the year each child will participate in games, athletics, dance and gymnastics lessons.
-Opportunities are also planned for swimming in Year groups 2, 3, 4, 5 & 6.
-Our aim is that all children leave our school at the end of Year 6 able to swim 25 metres, therefore non-swimmers are given additional swimming lessons.
+Opportunities are also planned for swimming in Key Stage 2.
+Our aim is that all children leave our school at the end of Year 6 being able to swim 25 metres, therefore non-swimmers are given additional swimming lessons.

 The Wider Curriculum

 PE and Sport has a high profile in our school and permeates many aspects of our school life.

 Throughout the year we hold theme weeks such as ‘Health and Wellbeing’ week, where children participate in a wide range of activities and have a ‘taster’ session of a sport or activity that otherwise they may never have tried.

 Classes have the opportunity to take part in structured play activities at lunchtime including football, bat and ball skills, skipping, trim trail and our outdoor activity play area.